Claudio-AhumadaL/Science-and-Technology-in-Chile--State-funding-between-1982-and-2022/README.md

  ## Statistical analysis

- For the statistical analysis, the first step was to evaluate the columns of interest for normality and homocedasticity.
+ For the statistical analysis, the first step was to evaluate the columns of interest for normality and homoscedasticity.
 The performed test were:

   1. Normality: Anderson-Darling test over 'Monto' and 'Year' column
-  2. Homocedasticity: Levene's test over 'SectorEconomico' and 'Monto', over 'AreaConocimiento' and 'Monto' and over 'Region' and 'Monto'.
+  2. Homoscedasticity: Levene's test over 'SectorEconomico' and 'Monto', over 'AreaConocimiento' and 'Monto' and over 'RegionEjecucion' and 'Monto'

+ This preliminary examination is important because it allows to define what test to use to analyze the data.
+Since the numeric columns are not normal, for example, a non-parametric test has to be used to perform it.

+ Next, Kruskal-Wallis and Dunn's test were performed over these categories to search for diferences in the amount given for each group.
+Kruskal-Wallis tests allows to define if there are any difference in the median's of the inspected groups.
+Dunn's test is a post-hoc test that allows to determine which groups show differences between them.
+The performed tests were:

+  1. Kruskal-Wallis and Dunn's test with the Benjamini-Hochberg procedure were performed over the amount given to each 'SectorEconomico' group.
+  2. Kruskal-Wallis and Dunn's test with the Bonferroni correction were performed over the amount given to each 'AreaConocimiento' group.
+  3. Kruskal-Wallis and Dunn's test with the Bonferroni correction were performed over the amount given to each 'RegionEjecucion' group.

- ## Conclusions
+ ## Results